j-emmen/W-types-in-setoids/README.md

 Reference to the propositions in the paper is given.

 Wstd_basics.v
-Definitions and basic propreties of setoids and setoid families.
+Definitions and basic properties of setoids and setoid families.
 Mainly due to Erik Palmgren and Olov Wilander.